Vaccine Info

 June 28, 2021 - Transgene announced that the first UK patient enrolled in Phase I clinical trial of TG4050 is currently being evaluated in HPV-negative head and neck cancer patients.

-May 15, 2020 - Transgene and NEC announced that they would present data demonstrating that the prediction algorithm used to customize TG4050 for each patient accurately identifies immunogenic cancer mutations even among many candidate mutations.
+May 15, 2020 - Transgene and NEC announced they would present data demonstrating that the prediction algorithm that customized TG4050 for each patient accurately identifies immunogenic cancer mutations, even among many candidate mutations.

 January 7, 2020 - Transgene and NEC start two clinical trials in oncology with TG4050, an individualized therapeutic vaccine thanks to artificial intelligence.